 In 2001, he received an honorary Doctorate of Divinity from Southern California School of Ministry in Inglewood, CA.

-Rev. Dr. Michael Henderson, Vice-Chair of the African American Church Evangelism Institute’s Oversight Team and serves as the Coach Developer.
+Rev. Dr. Michael Henderson serves on the African American Church Evangelism Institute’s Executive Council.

 Rev. Dr. Henderson has a passion for church growth and development and has been actively involved in planting four churches, including New Beginnings Church in Matthews, NC, Indian Trail, NC, and Harrisburg, NC.
 He serves as the Vice President of National Ministries for Converge Worldwide.